karmaniverous/entity-manager/.stan/system/stan.todo.md

     • Patch release of entity-client-dynamodb.
     • Note as “typing-only” interop improvement; no behavior change.

-- Docs: acronym readability pass (README, docs, comments)
-  - Rationale: dictionary acronyms (CC, CF, ET, IT, ITS, …) are for type parameters; prose must introduce acronyms inline or prefer descriptive terms to avoid cryptic documentation.
-  - Sweep:
-    • README sections using “CF/CC” add local definitions on first use or expand to descriptive names.
-    • API docs / JSDoc: define acronyms inline on first mention per file/section.
-  - Keep the project prompt policy authoritative; do not export abbreviated type aliases.
 - Docs (DX) — projection K + builder threading:
   - README/API: add a focused section showing:
     - How to use projection K with const tuples (end‑to‑end narrowing in ShardQueryFunction/Map, QueryOptions/Result).